Investing in long-term systemic change in the United States and Israel

 - Working in partnership with other funders, community partners and public institutions to scale our investments; and

-- Supporting advocacy work in the U.S. and Israel, including engaging and working alongside governments to influence public policy on a wide range of issues.
+- Supporting advocacy work in the U.S., including engaging and working alongside governments to influence public policy on a wide range of issues.

 When it comes to our grantees, we are willing to be the first in and to invest for long-term sustainability.
 We recognize the inherent power dynamic between funders and grantees, and we view our grantees as partners in the work and experts at what they do.
 That is why we often provide multi-year general operating support that enables grantees to think long term and execute a strategy that will best achieve our shared goals.
 We also provide robust assistance beyond our grants to build organizations’ capacity and deepen their expertise in a variety of areas, including evaluation and learning, communications, leadership and talent development, and more.